Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model: Introduction

-We present a computationally efficient approach for estimating threshold parameters in THMMs using a lasso penalty to shrink spurious estimates towards zero.
-For computational efficiency, we build on methods developed for generalized linear mixed models (GLMMs) by \cite{laird1982random} and adapted to HMMs with penalized splines by \cite{koslik_efficient_2024}.
-Specifically, we interpret the lasso penalty as a distribution prior on random thresholds effects.
+We present a computationally efficient approach for estimating threshold parameters in THMMs using a lasso penalty to shrink spurious estimates towards zero (\citealp{kang2019bayesian}; \citealp{yao2020latent}).
+For computational efficiency, we build on methods developed for generalised linear mixed models (GLMMs) by \cite{laird1982random} and adapted to HMMs with penalised splines by \cite{koslik_efficient_2024}.
+Specifically, we interpret the lasso penalty as a distributional prior on random threshold effects.
 We then approximate the corresponding marginal likelihood using the Laplace approximation, integrated within a quasi-restricted maximum likelihood (qREML) framework, to reduce the computational overhead associated with selecting the penalty strength.
-Computational efficiency is further improved via the use of a smooth logistic function to approximate the step function instead of using grid search (\cite{fong_chngpt_2017}).
+Computational efficiency is further improved via the use of a smooth logistic function to approximate the step function instead of using grid search (\citealp{fong_chngpt_2017}).
 We evaluate our approach through a simulation study covering a range of threshold scenarios and sample sizes, and by applying it to narwhal movement data.
 In our case study, the threshold function depends on vessel proximity, allowing us to estimate a single vessel disturbance threshold in kilometres that is shared across all tracks.
 To our knowledge, this constitutes the first model-based estimate of a disturbance threshold in movement ecology, with direct relevance for informing mitigation policies.
 More broadly, our approach represents a crucial step towards establishing THMMs as a practical tool for applied time-series analysis.
+We provide a tutorial and R source code on GitHub (\url{https://github.com/Fanny-Dupont/THMM}) for practitioners to apply this method to their own datasets.